williamdemeo/AMSLouisville2013-DeMeo/README.md

 AMS Louisville 2013
 ===================

+The document AMSLouisville2013.pdf contains the slides for my talk.
-This repository contains slides for my talk as well as all the source code with which they were produced.
+This repository contains that document as well as all the source code with which it was produced.

 Talk Details
 ------------